tjake459/tjake459.github.io/artifacts/artifact-1.md

 ---
 layout: default
-title: Artifact 1 — Mobile Event Tracker (CS 360)
+title: Artifact 1 — Mobile Event Tracker (CS 360) Pre-Updates
 ---

-# Artifact 1 — Mobile Event Tracker (CS 360)
+# Artifact 1 — Mobile Event Tracker (CS 360) Pre-Updates

 ## Artifact Description
 The artifact I selected is my **mobile event tracker application** from **CS 360 (Mobile Architecture and Programming)**.
 It was originally created in **Android Studio** using **Java** and **XML**.
 The app lets a user sign up or log in, choose **SMS notification permission**, and then view an event page where events can be added, updated, or deleted.
 The application uses two **SQLite databases**: one for users and one for events.